Menu Close

 The Semuliki Valley (including Semuliki National Park and Semuliki Wildlife Reserve) is one of the most beautiful and remote wilderness regions in Uganda.

-The Semuliki Valley is situated near the snow-capped “Mountains of the Moon” in western Uganda, about 6-hour from the capital city, Kampala
+The Semuliki Valley is situated near the snow-capped “Mountains of the Moon” in western Uganda, about 6-hour from the capital city, Kampala.

 Unspoiled by mass tourism, Semuliki Valley is considered by many (especially avid birders) to be one of Uganda’s best-kept secrets.
 Here, the great forests of Central Africa gradually give way to the rolling savannas of the East.